cmumford/si470x/README.md

 ### Mongoose OS

-First add the following to the YAML file:
+First add the following to the `mos.yml` file:

 ```yaml
 libs: